Sound Energy: Two Types

 A layered Approach

-Arrangement and assembly processes of one’s chosen layers, must also be considered.
+Arrangement and assembly processes of one’s chosen layers must also be considered.
 Depending on the amplitude of the outside energy trying to get in, we may use different materials in different layering arrangements.
-If we are trying to minimize lower frequency vibrations, we may choose a completely different approach in materials and the assembly or layering of those materials than if we are dealing with a middle or higher frequency range.
+If we are trying to minimize lower frequency vibrations, we may choose a completely different approach in materials and the assembly or layering of those materials than if we are dealing with the middle or higher frequency range.

 Material Types